Swanmore F.C.: Ground

 Swanmore F.C. played at Broad Lane Recreation Ground, Swanmore, Hampshire, SO32 2PD.

-Owned by Swanmore Parish Council, the venue has an adult football pitch and a multi-purpose pavillion.
+Owned by Swanmore Parish Council, the venue has an adult football pitch and a multi-purpose pavilion.

 It very much remains in use today, and with local youth sides Waltham Wolves and AFC Swanmore using the facilities.
 The ground is also home to Swanmore Cricket Club.

 Notable players

 Swanmore had many fine players during their long history.
-Former Southampton player Cliff Huxford was co-manager during their final campaign.
+Hampshire cricketer Adrian Aymes played during the mid-eighties, whilst former Southampton player Cliff Huxford was co-manager during their final campaign.

 Local rivalries

 Swanmore enjoyed a healthy local rivalry with a number of clubs from within the Meon Valley area.
 Neighbours Bishops Waltham Town were regarded at their main rivals.